Sean Hearne: Professional service and honors

+In 2020, Hearne was elected a Fellow of the American Physical Society.
+In 2024, he was elected a Fellow of the American Association for the Advancement of Science for contributions to leadership and mentoring in energy and nanoscience research and education.

 Other Interests

 Hearne's interests included amateur auto racing.
 He raced both Spec Miata with SCCA and vintage Formula Ford and traveled around the US racing as part of the Daniel's Racing team, led by New Mexico Supreme Court Justice Charles W. Daniels.